MattMattL/Quantum-Computer-Simulator-2/README.md

 This is the second version of my original quantum computer simulator, Qumulator (2019).

 ### Current Plan
-I'm currently writing more header files to implement an elementary quantum computer simulator:
+I'm currently writing more header files to implement an elementary level quantum computer simulator:

 Complex numbers -> Matrices -> Qubit -> Set of Qubits -> Quantum Logic Gates -> Quantum Algorithm